willkg/kent/README.rst

 =========================

 Kent is the fakest of fake Sentry servers.
-You can set up a Sentry DSN to point to Kent and have your application send errors to it.
+You can set up a Sentry DSN to point to Kent and have your application send events to it.

 Kent is for testing sentry-sdk things.
 Kent is not for testing Relay.